CalebHaley-SNHU/CalebHaley-SNHU.gitbub.io/index.md

         boolean detailsFound = false;

+        # While the user does not want to quit...
         while (userInput != 3) {

+	   # Print Menu
             System.out.println("Do you want to monitor an animal, habitat, or exit?");
             System.out.println("1.
 Animal ");
             System.out.println("2.
 Habitat");